Function-indexed empirical processes based on an infinite source Poisson transmission stream: Main result

 \section{Main result}

-As observed in \cite{resnick:vandenberg:2000a}, since the limit is discontinuous, the convergence of the sequence of processes $\{\mathcal Z_{T}(\phi,t),\,t\geq0\}$ in Theorem~\ref{theo:stable-constant} cannot hold in $\mathcal D([0,\infty))$ endowed with the topology induced by Skorohod's $J_1$ distance.
+As observed in Resnick and van~den Berg \cite{resnickvandenberg2000a}, since the limit is discontinuous, the convergence of the sequence of processes $\{\mathcal Z_{T}(\phi,t), t\geq0\}$ in Theorem~\ref{theostable-constant} cannot hold in $\mathcal D([0,\infty))$ endowed with the topology induced by Skorohod's $J_1$ distance.
 We shall prove that the convergence holds in $\mathcal D([0,\infty))$ endowed with the topology induced by Skorohod's $M_1$ distance.

-\begin{theorem} Suppose that Assumption~\ref{hypo:isp} holds.
-Let $h\geq0$ and $\phi$ be a bounded measurable function on $\mathcal{D}([0,h])$ satisfying Assumption \ref{hypo:cty} with $G$ defined by~(\ref{eq:def-G}).
+\begin{theorem} Suppose that Assumption~\ref{hypoisp} holds.
+Let $h\geq0$ and $\phi$ be a bounded measurable function on $\mathcal{D}([0,h])$ satisfying Assumption \ref{hypocty} with $G$ defined by (\ref{eqdef-G}).
 Then, as $T\to\infty$, the sequence of processes $\mathcal Z_T(\phi,\cdot)$ defined by

-converges weakly in $\mathcal D([0,h])$ endowed with the $M_1$ topology to a strictly $\alpha$-stable L\'evy motion $\bigl( \Lambda(\phi,u), \, u\geq 0\bigr)$ satisfying
+converges weakly in $\mathcal D([0,\infty))$ endowed with the $M_1$ topology to a strictly $\alpha$-stable L\'evy motion $ ( \Lambda(\phi,u), u\geq0 )$ satisfying

-for $u\geq 0$ and $t\in\bbr$, where $ c_\alpha = -\Gamma(1-\alpha)\cos(\pi\alpha/2)$, $W^*$ is as in Lemma \ref{lem:joint-tails}, and
+for $u\geq0$ and $t\in\bbr$, where $ c_\alpha = -\Gamma(1-\alpha)\cos(\pi\alpha/2)$, $W^*$ is as in Lemma \ref{lemjoint-tails}, and

 \end{theorem}